kNNSampler: Stochastic Imputations for Recovering Missing Value Distributions: Synthetic Data Experiments

 \subsubsection{Performance Metric: Energy Distance}

 To quantify the performance of an imputation method in recovering the missing value distribution, we compute the energy distance~\citep{szekely2013energy} between the empirical distributions of the complete and imputed datasets.
-The energy distance is a well-established distance metric between probability distributions and is a parameter-free special case of the MMD~\citep{sejdinovic2013equivalence}.
+We use the energy distance as it is a proper distance between distributions, can be easily computed from samples based on their Euclidean distances without the need for optimization (as compared with, e.g., a Wasserstein distance whose computation requires optimization to solve optimal transport~\citep{peyre2019computational}), and is parameter-free (in contrast to the MMD defined with, e.g., a Gaussian kernel, which depends on the bandwidth parameter).
+The energy distance is a canonical instance of MMD defined with a distance-based kernel~\citep{sejdinovic2013equivalence}: it is ``canonical'' in the sense that it is both scale-invariant (the distance scales linearly with the scale of data) and rotation-invariant \cite[Section 3]{szekely2013energy}.

 Let $\tx_1, \dots, \tx_m$ be the covariates of the $m$ units whose responses $\ty_{1}, \dots, \ty_{m}$ are missing, and $\tilde{y}_{1}^*, \dots, \tilde{y}_{m}^*$ be their imputations.
 For each unit $i$, let $z_i = (\tx_i, \ty_i)$ be the pair of the covariate and the true (missing) response, and $z_i^* = (\tx_i, \ty^*_i)$ be the pair of the covariate and the imputation.
 We compute the energy distance between the empirical distributions of $D_m := \{ z_1, \dots, z_m \}$ and $D_m^* := \{ z_1^*, \dots, z_m^* \}$ as